CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day22-node-and-express-pt-5-authentication-and-access-control/README.md

-# Lesson 5: Implementing Authentication and Access Control
+# Day 22: Node & Express Part 5 - Implementing Authentication and Access Control

 ## SWBAT:
 - Understand the concepts of Authentication and Authorization in web applications.